ebsco/curriculum_builder/README.md

 ### Environment Requirements

-The EDS-in-LMS Plugin requires PHP 5.x or higher, MySQL 5 or higher, and an Apache web server.
+This tool requires PHP 5.x or higher, MySQL 5 or higher, and an Apache web server.
 You will need to have the **mcrypt** libraries installed.

-You will also need an EDS API profile on your account, along with its profileid and an associated username and password.
-These can be obtained from EBSCO.
-Please send a request as follows:
+Even if you intend to use this for EBSCOhost-only databases, you will also need an EDS API profile on your account, along with its profileid and an associated username and password.

+If you are a current EDS customer, then send the following as an email to support@ebsco.com in order to get an API profile and the required credentials:
 "I would like to request a new EDS API profile be set up on our account.
 Please ensure that this profile contains the same databases, CustomLinks, and all other settings as found on our main EDS profile.
 When this profile has been created, please create a new user in the Authentication tab that has access to the group that contains this EDS API profile.
 Finally, please send me this new userid, its associated password, and the profileid for the EDS API profile you create.
 This is for the EDS Reading List Tool."

+If you are NOT an EDS customer, you can build your API profile yourself pretty quickly following these instructions:

+1. In EBSCOadmin, click on *Profile Maintenance*
+2. Click on *Add New Profile*
+3. Give your profile an ID (recommended: *cbuilder*) - you'll need this later
+4. Give your profile a name (recommended: *Self-Hosted Curriculum Builder*)
+5. In the **Interface** dropdown, select EDS API
+6. The rest of the options can stay at their defaults.
+Click Submit and it will build your profile.
+7. Click *Customize Services* at the top of the screen
+8. Select your new EDS API Profile (the one titled with the name provided in step 4) from the **Choose Profile** dropdown menu
+9. Click on the *Databases* tab and *Enable All* databases in the tab.
+You can also be more selective if you'd rather leave some databases out.
+Click *Submit* when done.
+10. In the *Searching* tab, click on *Modify* next to **Limiters**
+11. Default the *Full Text* limiter to **on**.
+You can also sort and relabel the other limiters here.
+12. Click *Submit*, then click *View Changes on EBSCO* near the top of the settings.
+This will take you to the EDS API Console - you do not have to do anything here.
+Clicking the link was required to "push" the changes.
+13. In EBSCOadmin, click on the *Authentication* tab
+14. In the *UserID/Password* tab, click *Add New User*
+15. Make sure the *Group ID* is set to **Main User Group**, then create a new userID and password for Curriculum Builder and write them down somewhere.
+You'll need these and the profile ID from step 3 later.
+16. Click *Submit*

 ### Setting up the Database